 - a lack of compassion

 Bullies are very often children who have been bullied or abused themselves.
-Sometimes they are children experiencing life situations they can’t cope with, that leave them feeling helpless and out of control.
+Sometimes they are children experiencing life situations they can’t cope with, which leaves them feeling helpless and out of control.
 They may be children with poor social skills, who do not fit in, who can’t meet the expectations of their family or school.
 They bully to feel competent, successful, to control someone else, to get some relief from their own feelings of powerlessness.